Wednesday, June 22, 2016 § Leave a comment

 6.75 String up, set up (take as long as you need to do intonation right because this is one thing that will make your guitar sound not terrible!).
 It’s very important to have a good tuner, and I use a Mooer Baby Tuner line-tuner to make sure I’m working with exactly what’s going out of the jack.

 7. Enjoy your guitar!
 This one is particularly snappy and responsive.
-It’s got a thick soft-V neck (one of my preferred profiles to hold in the hand and coincidentally one of the stiffer ones), a very tight neck fit, and almost no air space in the body, all of which I think contribute to this.
-This piezo pickup has enough dynamic in it that I don’t miss having a volume control.
+It’s got a 1″ thick soft-V neck (one of my preferred profiles to hold in the hand and coincidentally one of the stiffer ones), a very tight neck fit, and almost no air space in the body, all of which I think contribute to this.
+I don’t miss having a volume control.
+Piezo pickups have crazy dynamic response: it’s a challenge to keep a constant volume, but that’s what compressors are for.

 Huge (our blue friend over here, long-serving house guitarist, and yes, he is smiling) runs the guitar through a Sansamp Paradriver straight to the amp / console.
-On “plain” preamp it could pass for a jazz box (can’t make it sound hollow enough to imitate a flat top, but this was never intended), and with a bit of tone shaping and gain, it gets real warm and crunchy.
+On “plain” preamp it could pass for a jazz box (can’t make it sound hollow enough to imitate a flat top, but this was never intended), and with the impedance matching and gain that the pedal provide, it can push an amp like any magnetic pickup-equipped guitar.

 HEI — for machine access